November 30, 2019

 However, banks or lending institutions do not charge an interest the moment loan is sanctioned to the applicant.
 A borrower can either withdraw the entire amount or part of the sanctioned amount as per his or her requirement.

 11. LOAN DISBURSEMENT – The actual transfer of education loan amount from the bank to the borrower or his or her educational institution or own bank account is referred to as loan disbursement.
-Banks start charging interest on education loan from the day the loan is disbursed.
+Banks start charging interest on abroad education loan from the day the loan is disbursed.

 12. MORATORIUM PERIOD – Also referred as ‘repayment holiday’, it is that that period of time before the borrower of education loan starts repaying it.
-Banks and financial institutions that lend money to students to finance their studies overseas do not require the borrower to start repaying the education loan from day one itself.
+Banks and financial institutions that lend money to students to finance their studies overseas do not require the borrower to start repaying the education loan for studying abroad from day one itself.
 Instead, students get repayment holiday which extends to the entire course duration plus six months before they are required to start repaying the loan in the form of equated monthly installments.

 The moratorium ensures that there is no pressure on the student or student’s family when during course duration.
 Once the student completes the course, he or she can start repaying the loan after getting a job within six months.